edbee/edbee/README.md

 =====

 Editor and C++ Editor Component for Qt.
 Multiple-carets, Textmate Grammar and Highlighting support.
 The main website for edbee is at http://edbee.net/

-You can find the generated documentation at http://docs.edbee.net/

-You can find the (highly experimental) binaries at https://bintray.com/gamecreature/edbee/edbee-app
+You can find the generated documentation at http://docs.edbee.net/ You can find the (highly experimental and outdated) binaries at https://bintray.com/gamecreature/edbee/edbee-app

 ![Screenshot of the example application](http://edbee.net/images/screenshot1.png)